 1. Ask to examine the premises and equipment before you sign.
 How the premises and equipment look can often tell you how on top of safety employees are.
 If the property does not seem well-maintained, consider taking your business elsewhere.

 3. Obey the business’ safety rules.
 Safety rules sometimes seem too long to read or too burdensome to follow.
-But they are there for your protection.
-And failing to obey the rules could be an excuse to deny an injury claim or to hold you partially responsible under California’s comparative fault law.
+Though they are there for your protection.
+Plus, failing to obey the rules could be an excuse

 5. Make sure your medical insurance is current.
 Even better is to have current medical insurance with co-pays and a deductible you can afford.
 Event insurance may not be high enough to cover your injuries.
 A good medical insurance policy is the best way to be sure you can receive care for injuries, regardless of who is eventually held responsible.